The Lie That’s Destroying Young Men’s Faith

 Both material success and material struggle can be part of God’s plan for your life.

-Joseph experienced both—favored son, then slave, then second-in-command of Egypt.
+Joseph experienced being both a favored son and a slave, then the second-in-command of Egypt.
 David was anointed king, then became a fugitive, then actually became king.
 Paul had ministry success AND constant persecution.

 The common thread wasn’t their circumstances.
 It was their faithfulness through whatever God allowed.